Links on Android Authority may earn us a commission. Learn more.

 This Chromecast also takes a bit more power than other Chromecasts, so you won’t be able to power it off your TV’s USB-A port like previous models.
 Instead, you’ll have to use the included adapter, which thankfully uses USB-C. You’ll also be stuck using Wi-Fi to connect to your internet unless you purchase the dedicated ethernet adapter for $19.99.

 The Chromecast with Google TV has 2GB of RAM and 8GB of storage and is powered by an Amlogic S905X3 CPU based on an Arm Cortex-A55.
 None of these specs are quite as hardcore as our other favorite Android TV machine, the NVIDIA Shield TV, but it’s fine for some basic games.
-That being said, if you want to play anything more intensive, or get access to things like the AI upscaling that the more expensive Shield TV offers, you’ll have to look there instead.
+That being said, if you want to play anything more intensive or get access to things like the AI upscaling that the more expensive Shield TV offers, you’ll have to look there instead.

 More than just streaming

-Google has also enabled its Assistant to make your TV smarter even when it’s idle.
+Google has also enabled its Assistant to make your TV smarter even when idle.
 Instead of the rolling slideshow of pictures, you’ll now set cards with the weather, news, and upcoming events sprinkled into your screensaver.

 Chromecast with Google TV review: The verdict